 During the past year, we have continued to train our employees on our responsibilities and approach to modern slavery.
 We will continue to ensure that key persons in our business remain aware of our commitment to The Act.

-Throughout the past year we have sought to address the priorities outlined in our 2022 statement and have introduced the following measures to help improve our efforts in tackling modern slavery:
+Throughout the past year we have sought to address the priorities outlined in our 2021 statement and will be introducing the following measures throughout 2022 to help improve our efforts in tackling modern slavery:

 For the purposes of this statement, ‘Beazley plc’ includes, but is not limited to, the following entities: